chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-05-03-leverage-api-like-notion-with-cache/index.md

 	return cachedData;
 }
 ```
 {{ /expander }}

 {{ expander "psn-api.js" }}
-{{ echo |> markdown }}This is a one-off but keeping it out of my gaming library data file makes everything a little more organised. (and if the API changes in the future, it’s nice to keep the code decoupled) This uses [the `psn-api` package](https://www.npmjs.com/package/psn-api) to easily hit the appropriate endpoints; check out the [Get Started guide](https://psn-api.achievements.app/get-started)!{{ /echo }}
+This is a one-off but keeping it out of my gaming library data file makes everything a little more organised. (and if the API changes in the future, it’s nice to keep the code decoupled) This uses [the `psn-api` package](https://www.npmjs.com/package/psn-api) to easily hit the appropriate endpoints; check out the [Get Started guide](https://psn-api.achievements.app/get-started)!

 ```js
 // The PSN API is still in CommonJS while I use ES Modules, so this little hack allows to use require()